smruti-design/EntrateJavaSeleniumFramework/README.md

 Installation :
 To install and run this project locally, follow these steps:
-1. Clone the repository from GitHub:
+1. Clone the repository from GitHub . [ master branch ]
 2. You can run the project directly with testNG.xml file.
 3. You can even run the project using maven commands.